 In the coming years, it will be critical for states to develop a viable tax and regulatory scheme for marijuana.
 Although the legal marijuana industry only accounts for approximately $13 billion right now, the estimated total demand for marijuana (legal or otherwise) is at least $50 billion annually.
 While most marijuana users would prefer that their purchases be legal, it is clear that price remains the driving force for many.
 Legalization can provide an economic boon and significant funding to unrelated initiatives, but the utility will be limited if marijuana consumers are taxed out of the legal market.

-California appears to have learned its over-taxation lesson the hard way—it recently passed an emergency bill that reduced the marijuana tax rate by about 5% for the next few years while it researches a long-term solution.
+California appears to have learned its over-taxation lesson the hard way—lawmakers recently introduced a bill that would, through 2022, reduce the marijuana excise tax from 15% to 11% and suspend the cultivation tax.
 Other states considering legalization, including Illinois, should consider that experience as they enact new tax and regulatory schemes.